World Plants Logo

 "

-Primavera, Gold Tree is an incredible nice rounded spreading crown deciduous tree, with a large bright-grey trunk.
+Primavera, Gold Tree is an incredible, rounded spreading crown deciduous tree, with a large bright-grey trunk.
 The flowers bloom when leafless with a completely yellow spread of flowers in the first months of the year announcing the beginning of the spring (Primavera is spring in Spanish).
 Travelling around areas where this tree is native will remind you of the beginning of spring.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)